 Natalie is a second-six pupil in Chambers and is able to accept instructions across all our core practice areas.
 Please contact our clerking team (firstname.lastname@example.org) for further information.

 Natalie was called to the Bar in 2018 by Lincoln’s Inn with a Lord Denning Scholarship, Hardwicke Award and Buchanan Prize, and was graded ‘outstanding’ on the Bar Professional Training Course.

 Before joining the Bar, Natalie was a Teaching Fellow in the Law of Property and Trusts at the Dickson Poon School of Law, King’s College London.
 She has also held the positions of Lecturer in Law at the University of Buckingham, Associate Lecturer at the University of Surrey and Visiting Lecturer at the Dickson Poon School of Law, King’s College London.

-Natalie has recently submitted a PhD titled ‘The Real Tragedy of the Commons: The Absence of Suitable Institutions in English Law to Secure Mutual Self-Interest Commons’.
+Natalie was awarded a PhD for a thesis titled ‘The Real Tragedy of the Commons: The Absence of Suitable Institutions in English Law to Secure Mutual Self-Interest Commons’.
 Prior to her PhD she undertook the Bachelor of Civil Law at the University of Oxford (St Hugh’s College), graduating with the subject prize in Advanced Property and Trusts, and holds an LLB with first class honours from the University of Surrey.